jameshughes89/cs102/src/site/lab10.rst

     * Swap the values

 * Repeat this process for the inserted value until either
-    * The parent's value is less than the inserted value
+    * The inserted value is not less than the parent's value
     * The inserted value is at the root